 The good news is that most oral diseases are preventable.
 Even so, tooth decay remains the most common chronic disease among children: five times more common than asthma and seven times more common than hay fever.
 When compared to the nation, Arizona children fare poorly.
 In Arizona, 5% of children ages 6 months through 2 years have had tooth decay.
 By the time children reach 11 to 13 years, over 65% have experienced tooth decay, and by the time adults reach age 45, more than 99 percent have had decay.

 Additionally, Arizonans report one of their major barriers to receiving dental services relates to finances.
 While 24% of Arizonans lack medical insurance, over 44% of adults and 38% of children lack dental insurance.

 In summary, more Arizonans have dental disease than found nationally, while many report difficulty accessing dental services.
 Efforts, such as Arizona's Mission of Mercy project, serving over 2,000 individuals, are needed to improve the oral health for children and adults in this state

-An important element of the Arizona MOM program is patient education.
+An important element of the CADS MOM program is patient education.
 Education is the most cost-effective way to reduce oral disease among the low-income population, including AHCCCS patients.
 A program to help patients understand the importance of good daily oral hygiene practices, healthy diet and routine preventative dental care is an essential part of Arizona Mission of Mercy.

-In addition to receiving needed dental treatment, MOM patients learn the importance of good daily oral hygiene practices, healthy diet and routine preventative dental care.
+In addition to receiving needed dental treatment, CADS MOM patients learn the importance of good daily oral hygiene practices, healthy diet and routine preventative dental care.
 It's a fact that such things prevent the progress of dental disease, and ultimately save money and time in the dentist office.

 They learn about the negative effects of soda, sugary beverages and tobacco products, the link between dental health and overall health, oral cancer and more.